-I carried an abundant supply of nerves and excitement with me as I walked cautiously out past the shore, avoiding stepping on any seashells.
-I held Catherine’s hand tight as we made our way to the spot where she would baptize me.
-I looked back at the shore and saw many people watching, some I didn’t even know.
-I turned to Catherine, and she reminded me why God sent Jesus and why He loves me.
-She asked me why I love Him, too.
-I told her He had changed my life, and I wanted to share it with the world.
-She dipped me down into the salty ocean, and I came up out of the water with an overwhelming feeling of love.
+I still remember my baptism clearly.
+I carried an abundant supply of nerves and excitement with me as I stepped into the water holding my friend Catherine’s hand.
+As we made our way to the spot where she would baptize me, I looked back and saw people watching.
+Some were close friends, others I didn’t even know.
+Catherine reminded me why God sent Jesus and why He loves me.
+Then, she asked me why I love Him, too.
+I told her Jesus had changed my life, and I wanted to share it with the world.
+She dipped me down into the water, and I came up with an overwhelming feeling of love.
 Love from God and love for God.
-Cheers filled my ears as I walked back to the shoreline, but I thought, What now?
+Cheers filled my ears, but I thought, What now?
 What do I do after baptism?

 Three Things to Do After Baptism

-- Find community.
 Nothing is harder than trying to do life alone.
 Finding people to walk alongside you in life is key to staying on the right path.
 God created us as social people, no matter how introverted you are (trust me!).
-Your tribe is there to help you, sharpen you, and support you.
+Your friends are there to help you, strengthen you, and support you.

-- Start serving.
 Whether it’s working with kids, being creative, or just being ridiculously good at making someone smile, God’s given you specific talents.
 And He wants to work through you.
 Serving changed my life so much that it put me on a different career path!
-Take your gift and get plugged in at your local church.
+So take your gift and get plugged in at your local community.
+It could look like serving with your local church, non-profit, or school.
 God wants to use you!
 Serving has taught me so much about how uniquely God has created me.

 See?
-It doesn’t seem as overwhelming when you break it down.
-After baptism, I began praying daily and reading the Bible all the time to nourish my relationship with God.
-It’s not perfect, and I’m not perfect, but God is.
-The more time I spend with Him, the more like Him I become.
-And sometimes I still begin to stray, which is why I’ve surrounded myself with amazing community.
+It’s simple once you break it down.
+After baptism, I began a habit of daily prayer and reading the Bible.
+I wasn’t perfect, but did my best.
+The more time I spend with Jesus, the more like Him I become.
+When I fall short, I’m surrounded by trusted friends who challenge me and encourage me.
 My friends are there to help redirect me and guide me when things get hard.
 Seek God, find community, start serving, and you’ll find new life.